ok-nick/opensource.contentauth.org/docs/manifest/ingredients.md

 Digital assets are often not created entirely from scratch, but instead created from one or more existing assets, for example placing an image into a layer in Photoshop.
 Such constituent assets are called _ingredients_.

-Each ingredient used to create an asset is listed in the JSON manifest `ingredients` array.
-When an ingredient has a manifest store, those manifests are inserted into the composed asset's manifest store to keep the provenance data intact.

 :::note
 This documentation covers C2PA v1 ingredients.
 The [C2PA Technical Specification](https://c2pa.org/specifications/specifications/1.34/specs/C2PA_Specification.html#_ingredient) also describes improved v2 ingredients.
 :::

 ## Ingredient objects

+Each ingredient used to create an asset is listed in the [JSON manifest](manifest-ref) `ingredients` array.
+When an ingredient itself has a Content Credentials, those manifests are included in the composed asset's manifest store to keep the provenance data intact.

-The JSON manfiest `ingredients` array contains an [ingredient object](manifest-ref#ingredient) for each ingredient used.
-The only required property of the ingredient object is the `title` property, which usually is the source file name.
+The `ingredients` array contains an [ingredient object](manifest-ref#ingredient) for each ingredient.
+The only required property of the `ingredient` object is the `title` property, which usually is the source file name.

 Other important properties of the ingredient object include:
 - `format`: MIME type of the source file.